Possession of Marijuana

 - the sterilized seeds of the plant that are incapable of beginning germination.

 Finding an Attorney in Bexar County for Marijuana Crimes

-If you were charged by indictment with the offense of possession of a usable quantity of marijuana or operating a grow house to cultivate marijuana in San Antonio, TX, or in the surrounding areas in Bexar County, TX, then contract an attorney experienced in fighting drug charges.
+If you were charged by indictment with the offense of possession of a usable quantity of marijuana or operating a grow house to cultivate marijuana in San Antonio, TX, or in the surrounding areas in Bexar County, TX, then contact an attorney experienced in fighting drug charges.
 Call (210) 738-8383 today.